pu2clr/VFO_SI5351_ARDUINO_SMARTPHONE/README.md

 This project implements a VFO and BFO  using an Arduino with Si5351 signal generator.
 You can controll the VFO using an encoder and also a SmartPhone via a mobile application developed here for this purpose.

+The Si5351 is an I2C configurable clock generator that is very appropriate for receivers and transceivers projects in amateur radio applications.
+See more on [Silicon Labs documentation](https://www.silabs.com/documents/public/data-sheets/Si5351-B.pdf).

+ This project uses two outputs of the Si53512.
+The VFO  uses the output 0 (CLK0) and can oscillate from 100KHz to 160MHz.
+The BFO uses the output 1 (CLK1) of Si5351 and it was configured to oscillate from 452KHz to 458KHz (you can modigy the BFO range to any other from 8KHz to 160MHz).

+ The Arduino sketch was projected to allow the user modify easelly the band, range and step configurations.
+ See Arduino Sketch below.

+## VFO and BFO interface

+The user can control the VFO and BFO by using three buttons and an encoder.
+The Dial was implemented with the OLED Display 128 x 64 Pixels White 0.96 Inch I2C.

 ### Display Layout